jiosephlee/Pokemon-Card-Trading-App/README.md

 This website is an interactive experience for Pokemon Trading Card Game enthusiasts.
 Users will be able to buy, sell, and trade digital Pokemon cards with people from all over the world

 ## Task Division

-#### Amanda
+### Amanda
-- Front-End:  Login, Registration, Homepage, Marketplace, and Trading
+- Front-End: Profile (All Six Parts), Buying (minor), and Packs
-  - HTML Templates and App routes
-- Back-end: Viewing
-  - All the functions that handle viewing of cards
+- Back-end: Profile (All Six Parts), Buying (minor), and Card Packs
-- Managing: checking for logical flow of website and best user-experience
+- Managing: checking for logical flow of website and checking for bugs

-#### Eric Lam
+### Eric
-- Front-End: Buying and Selling
+- Front-End: Buying (major), Selling, Trading, and Profile Bar
-   - HTML Templates and App routes
-- Back-end: Trading
+- Back-end: Buying (major), Trading, and Selling
-   - The functions that involve requesting and accepting trades
 - Managing: checking for logical setup of functions and database relationships

-#### Ivan Galakhov
+### Ivan
-- Backend: Buying, Selling, and Login/Registration
+- Backend: Login/Registration, Search, Individual Card Pages, IP Address/Location
+- Front-end: IP Address/Location, Individual Card Pages,
 - Managing: checking for logical setup of database tables

+### Joseph
+- Managing: App Routing, Team and individual Tasks, and Project Pacing
+  - Checking for logical setup and connection of app routes
+  - Making sure project members are on top of tasks
+  - Setting deadlines for crucial phases of product
+- Helping With: Frontend and backend tasks when applicable
+- Updating: Devlog and Design Doc
+- Fixing Bugs

 ## APIs